yqt/docker-transmission/README.md

 # docker-transmission
-transmission base on alpine along with sshd and supervisor.
+transmission base on alpine along with sshd and nginx with s6 as the process management.